joatmon08/hcp-vault/EKS.md

-# HCP Vault with AWS EKS
+# HashiCorp Cloud Platform Vault with AWS Elastic Kubernetes Service

 ## Prerequisites

-- HashiCorp Virtual Network
+- HashiCorp Virtual Network (HVN)
 - EKS Cluster and VPC in AWS, region should be `us-west-2`.
 If you need an example configuration, check out the Terraform in [this repository](./eks).
 - Set your local KUBECONFIG to the EKS cluster.